 Curated by the students of The Courtauld Institute of Art’s MA Curating the Art Museum, There Not There was conceived in response to the temporary closure of The Courtauld Gallery for a major redevelopment project, Courtauld Connects.
 This ambitious project saw the transformation of The Courtauld and its Gallery, providing visitors with an experience to match the quality of The Courtauld’s collection.
 Drawing from The Courtauld Gallery and Arts Council Collections, There Not There comes at an important moment of transition for The Courtauld as it reimagines its historic collection for a contemporary audience.

-The month-long run of the exhibition will also include an exciting programme of events such as curators’ tours, lunchtime talks and an artists’ talk.
+The month-long run of the exhibition included an exciting programme of events such as curators’ tours, lunchtime talks and an artists’ talk.